idaholab/virtual_test_bed/doc/content/microreactors/hpmr_h2/simba_model.md

 ## Multiphysics Coupling

-[simba_mpmap] shows the computational workflow for the coupled simulation.
+[hpmr_h2_mpmap] shows the computational workflow for the coupled simulation.
 The left box includes the preliminary operations—namely, the mesh preparation and cross-section tabulations performed with Serpent (v.
 2.1.32).

-!media hpmr_h2/simba_mpmap.jpeg
+!media hpmr_h2/hpmr_h2_mpmap.jpeg
     caption= Integrated computational workflow [!citep](Terlizzi2023).
-    id=simba_mpmap
+    id=hpmr_h2_mpmap
     style=width:80%; margin-left:auto; margin-right:auto

 Griffin is run to simulate the neutron transport in the core.
 The power density, $P_d$, computed from the neutron flux, is then transferred to Bison that is utilized to solve for the temperature in the reflector, $T_r$, moderator, $T_m$, and fuel, $T_f$, and the hydrogen-yttrium stoichiometric ratio in the yttrium hydride, here denoted as $c_H$.
 Bison is coupled to 101 single heat pipes sub-applications that are used to compute the equivalent heat transfer coefficient, $h_{eq}$, and the secondary-side temperature, $T_{secondary}^i$, to obtain the thermal fluids' response.
 The updated temperature field and the hydrogen-yttrium stoichiometric ratio are then fed back into Griffin, where the macroscopic cross sections are updated based on the new operating conditions,